 Cut the top off a bulb of garlic.
 Roast in 350 oven about 30 minutes.

-Here I’ve added the roasted garlic.
-The next time I make this recipe I’m going to add the fresh corn at this time as well.
+After roasting tomatoes transfer them to a blender.
+Add the roasted garlic.
+I recommend adding the fresh corn at this time as well.
 It was hard pureeing it separately since there wasn’t enough liquid or other content to get it to cream easily.

 After pureeing the tomatoes, pour the mixture into a stock pot.

 Cut corn off cob.
 Place corn in blender and puree.
 (As I noted earlier, I would add this in with the other pureed ingredients).
 Add pureed corn to roasted tomato mixture.

 Add parsley and basil.
 If you have fresh basil, add 1/2 cup or more, if desired.
 I used a heaping tablespoonful of dried basil.
 Simmer ingredients over low to medium heat for about 30 minutes to blend flavors.

 Here’s what the soup looks like after simmering for 30 minutes.

 Vegan Roasted Tomato Soup is a really thick and delicious soup.
 It’s made thick and creamy due to the corn added to the recipe.